 Rule 3701-84-08 | General personnel and staffing requirements.

-(A) Each provider of a HCS shall, based on the services provided and the number of patients served, maintain a sufficient number of qualified staff members and other personnel and an appropriate schedule of staff time to meet the needs of its patients in a timely manner.
-Each provider of a HCS shall be responsible for the care provided by the staff and personnel of that HCS.
+(A) Each HCS shall, based on the services provided and the number of patients served, maintain a sufficient number of qualified staff members and other personnel and schedule staff in number and type necessary to meet the needs of its patients in a timely manner.
+Each HCS shall be responsible for the care provided by the staff and personnel of that HCS.

-(1) Any staff member who functions in a professional capacity shall meet the standards applicable to that profession, including but not limited to, possessing a current Ohio license, registration, or certification, if required by law, and working within their scope of practice; and
+(1) Any staff member who functions in a professional capacity is obligated to meet the standards applicable to that profession, including but not limited to, possessing a current Ohio license, registration, or certification, if required by law, and working within their scope of practice; and

-(2) The provider of a HCS shall have an established system of records necessary for the director to ascertain that all individuals employed at the HCF who function in a professional capacity meet the standards applicable to that profession, including, but not limited ,possessing a current Ohio license, registration, or other certification, if required by law.
+(2) Each HCS shall have an established system of records necessary for the director to ascertain that all individuals employed at the HCS who function in a professional capacity meet the standards applicable to that profession.

-(C) Each provider of a HCS shall have a medical director for the HCS.
-In lieu of the board certification requirements specified in this chapter, a physician who is board certified by a foreign board and is eligible to take the examination of an American board of medical specialties recognized board or an American osteopathic association board may serve as medical director of an HCS.
+(1) A physician who is board certified by a foreign board and is eligible to take the examination of an American board of medical specialties recognized board or an American osteopathic association board may serve as medical director of an HCS; or

-(E) Each HCS shall develop and follow a tuberculosis control plan that is based on the provider's assessment of the HCS.
-The control and assessment shall be consistent with the United States centers for disease control and prevention (CDC) "Guidelines for Preventing the Transmission of Mycobacterium tuberculosis in Health Care Settings, 2005," MMWR 2005, Volume 54, No. RR-17.
-The HCS shall retain documentation evidencing compliance with this paragraph and shall furnish such documentation to the director upon request.
+(D) Each HCS shall develop and follow a tuberculosis control plan based on the provider's assessment of the HCS that is consistent with the United States centers for disease control and prevention (CDC) "Tuberculosis Screening, Testing, and Treatment of U.S. Health Care Personnel: Recommendations from the National Tuberculosis Controllers Association and CDC," MMWR 2019, Rep 2019; 68:439-443.
+The HCS will retain documentation evidencing compliance with this paragraph and furnish such documentation to the director upon request.

-(F) Each provider of a HCS shall not knowingly permit a staff member to provide services if the staff member:
+(E) Each HCS shall not knowingly permit a staff member to provide services if the staff member:

 (1) Has a disease capable of being transmitted during the performance of his or her duties;